-To stop and remove a USB device:
+To remove a USB device:

-- 1. Double-click the Safely Remove Hardware icon in the notification area, at the far right of the taskbar. - NOTE: To display the Safely Remove Hardware icon, click the Show Hidden Icons icon (< or <<) in the notification area. - 2.
-Click the name of the device in the list. - NOTE: If the USB device is not listed, you do not have to stop the device before you remove it. - 3.
-Click Stop, and then click OK. - 4.
-Remove the device.
+- 1. Click the Safely Remove Hardware and Eject Media icon in the notification area, at the far right of the taskbar. - NOTE: To display the Safely Remove Hardware and Eject Media icon, click the Show hidden icons icon (the arrow at the left side of the notification area). - 2.
+Click the name of the device in the list.

+You are informed that it is safe to remove the hardware device.

+3. Remove the device.